zotonic/zotonic/doc/developer-guide/email.rst

 Zotonic-wide settings
 ^^^^^^^^^^^^^^^^^^^^^

+The file ``~/.config/zotonic/1/zotonic.config``
+(on macOS ``~/Library/Application Support/zotonic/config/1/zotonic.config``)
-The file ``~/.zotonic/zotonic.config`` can be configured to hold any of the configuration options below.
+can be configured to hold any of the configuration options below.
 They are in effect for every site running in the Zotonic instance.

 Zotonic-wide settings for sending email
 """""""""""""""""""""""""""""""""""""""